Walloon Movement: Independentism

 This trend inside the Walloon Movement is the youngest.
 It was born during the Second World War, in the Walloon Democratic and Socialist Rally ("Rassemblement démocratique et socialiste wallon" – RDSW), a group mainly from Liège which arose at the end of 1942.
 It grouped together politicians and Walloon militants.
 The RDSW's attempt to create a unique party for the left was without success.
 It also aimed to be a working group, in which the liberal Fernand Schreurs and the socialist Fernand Dehousse take part, on the future statute of Wallonia.
 The independence manifesto was written in November 1943, after the departure of the federalists, in the form of a draft Constitution for a Walloon republic.
 Its principle rests on "the formation of an independent Walloon State, suitable to be associated with a Flemish State and a State of Brussels, but integrated in the defensive system of France".

 The RDSW draft was presented at the Walloon nation congress in 1945 but only during the "sentimental vote", in which it received only 154 votes out of 1048 voters, or 14.6%.
 After the congress, this trend remained discrete until the sixties.
 During the general strike of 1960–1961 Renardism appeared, an independentist trend for a socialist and syndical Wallonia, but its failure after this strike forces this syndical enterprise to be folded back on the constitution of a federalistic lobbying group, the Walloon Popular Movement (Mouvement Populaire Wallon – MPW).

 During the 1970s and '80s, several parties with an independentist programme were created, such as the Walloon Popular Rally (Rassemblement populaire wallon – RPW) and the Front for the Independence of Wallonia (Front pour l'Indépendance de la Wallonie – FIW) but after electoral failures, especially the European elections on 17 June 1984, they sank into oblivion.
 It is the Rattachist trend that today gathers the most enthusiasm of Walloon militants unhappy with the result of institutional reforms in favour of the autonomy of Wallonia within Belgium.

+Rattachism

-RattachismRattachisme (literally "re-attachment-ism") has historically been a sub-group within the Walloon Movement which advocates the secession of Wallonia and its merger into France.
+Rattachisme (literally "re-attachment-ism") has historically been a sub-group within the Walloon Movement which advocates the secession of Wallonia and its merger into France.

 The origins of this idea can be traced to "Reunionism" which emerged after the Belgian Revolution, advocated by Alexandre Gendebien amongst others.
 They believed that only union with France would secure Belgium's independence from the Netherlands.
 France had ruled the entire country during the French Revolutionary Wars and Reunionists envisaged the whole of Belgium joining with France rather than Wallonia alone.

 Rattachism re-emerged during the Twentieth Century within the Walloon Movement.
 Count Albert du Bois and his Catechism of the Walloon that affirms French identity of the Walloon.
 He participated in the newspaper Le Réveil wallon, clearly Francophile and rattachist.
 This trend is currently represented by the party Rassemblement Wallonie-France.